 Here is a little jig I made for cutting asphalt shingles for cut roof valleys.
-It consists of two strips of 1/2-in. plywood, one wider that the other.
+It consists of two strips of 1/2-in. plywood, one wider than the other.
 I drilled a series of holes in the ends of the plywood and made a hinge from some plastic cable ties.
-That's it.
+That’s it.

 To use the guide, I slip an upside-down shingle between the two pieces of plywood, align my layout marks along the edge of the upper layer, and use a utility knife held against the guide’s edge to make my cut.

 I use the wire anchor line at the top of the guide to tie it to a scaffold plank to keep the guide from sliding off the roof.